Torgny Säve-Söderbergh: Education and career

 Torgny Säve-Söderbergh was born in Lund on 29 June 1914 to Gotthard Söderbergh and Anna Säve.

 Säve-Söderbergh studied at the University of Göttingen.
 He then attended the Uppsala University for his doctoral studies and was awarded his doctorate at the age of 27 for his thesis Ägypten und Nubien (1941, written in German).
 After graduating, he performed archaeological and historical research.
-From 1935-1950, he participated in archaeological excavations in Greece and Turkey (1935, 1938-1939) and in Egypt (1937, 1950).
-From 1942-1980, he was a lecturer, then professor of Egyptology (1950) and dean (1960-1965) of the Faculty of Arts at the Uppsala University.
+From 1935 to 1950, he participated in archaeological excavations in Greece and Turkey (1935, 1938–1939) and in Egypt (1937, 1950).
+From 1942 to 1980, he was a lecturer, then professor of Egyptology (1950) and dean (1960–1965) of the Faculty of Arts at Uppsala University.

-He also served as Director of the Museum of Egyptian Antiquities in Uppsala from 1950-1980.
-From 1960-1964, he was directed excavations during the Scandinavian expedition in Sudanese Nubia.
-He was also the director of the Nag Hammadi expedition from 1976-1977.
+He also served as Director of the Museum of Egyptian Antiquities in Uppsala from 1950 to 1980.
+From 1960 to 1964, he directed excavations during the Scandinavian expedition in Sudanese Nubia.
+He was also the director of the Nag Hammadi expedition from 1976 to 1977.

-In addition to his research, he also help to popularise archaeology and research, giving radio talks and writing popular books such as Egyptian Character (1945) and Pharaohs and Men (1958).
+In addition to his research, Säve-Söderbergh helped to popularise archaeological research, giving radio talks and writing popular books such as Egyptian Character (1945) and Pharaohs and Men (1958).

-When the Aswan Dam was being built in the 1960s, Säve-Söderbergh became project leader for a joint Scandinavian expedition (1960-1964) in UNESCO's campaign to save temples and historical monuments from flooding - the International Campaign to Save the Monuments of Nubia.
-The entire area was archaeologically investigated, and a large number of temples were saved.
+When the Aswan Dam was being built in the 1960s, Säve-Söderbergh became the project leader for a joint Scandinavian expedition (1960–1964) in UNESCO's campaign to save temples and historical monuments from flooding, titled the International Campaign to Save the Monuments of Nubia.
+The entire area was archaeologically investigated, and a large number of temples was saved.
 The wealth of findings and data from the expedition was published in 14 volumes edited by Säve-Söderbergh.
 He published his story of the expedition in the popular book Mission in Nubia: How the World Saved a Country's Cultural Monuments (1996).